Want to protect your home? Think WIDE(N) (WINDOWS, INTERIOR, DOORS, EXTERIOR, (NEIGHBOURS) to have the best possible protection against burglary.

 One crime often produces the opportunity to commit another.
 For example, a burglar may return after a break-in because they know when the owners will likely be out and can expect the property to be full of new replacement items.

 Before upgrading your home security think about what part of your home seems more vulnerable, how often you are at home, and when it is empty.
 Then speak to your local Neighbourhood Officer to get advice bespoke to your needs.
-Remember, wherever possible to always ensure security products you purchase are Secured by Design or Sold Secure – these are good quality, independently tested products.
+Wherever possible, always ensure security products you purchase are Secured by Design or Sold Secure – these are good quality, independently tested products; and use Master Locksmith Association (MLA) approved locksmith to fit your locks or to ask for expert advice about upgrading your home security.

 Remember, many security products may fail because of how they have been fitted or the quality of their fixings.
 Products must be fitted correctly and with robust fixings.